NH Lemon Law FAQ

 How does the Lemon Law in New Hampshire law work?

-The New Hampshire Lemon Law offers cost free legal help to drivers whose vehicles suffer a nonconformity or defect that can't be repaired after repeated attempts (normally 3) by the manufacturers authorized dealership.
-Review the statute and a summary of the law, New Hampshire Lemon Law.
+The New Hampshire Lemon Law offers cost-free legal help to drivers whose vehicles suffer a non-conformity or defect that can't be repaired after repeated attempts (normally three) by the manufacturer's authorized dealership.

 Yes, the law covers cars that are purchased and leased in New Hampshire.